 In addition, the Army's presence was also increased.
 As the navy assumed full control of Ford Island, the Army was in need of a new base for its Air Corp station in the Pacific, thus construction of Hickam Field began in 1935 at the cost of over $15 million.

-The decision to base the new Pacific Fleet at Pearl, forever changed the face of Hawaii.
+The decision to base the new Pacific Fleet at Pearl forever changed the face of Hawaii.
 Both the military and civilian workforce increased dramatically.
-New defense projects meant new jobs and thousand of workers moved to the Honolulu area from the mainland.
+New defense projects meant new jobs and thousands of workers moved to the Honolulu area from the mainland.
 Military families became a major group in the already diversified culture of Hawaii.

 A Much Different World Today